-It’s not the first time some high-minded, lab-coat wearing alchemists donned goggles, skittered between beakers of boiling liquids and tried to make gold out of lead, metaphorically speaking anyway.
-In this case, it’s a British neuropharmacologist and his team’s attempt to develop a consequence-free type of synthetic alcohol called Alcosynth that comes with all the pluses and none of the pain.
+It’s not the first time some high-minded, lab-coat wearing alchemists donned goggles, skittered between beakers of boiling liquids.
+They tried to make gold out of lead, metaphorically speaking anyway.
+In this case, it’s a British neuropharmacologist and his team’s attempt to develop a consequence-free type of synthetic alcohol called Alcosynth.
+It comes with all the pluses and none of the pain.

-Alcosynth, says its inventor, psychiatrist and professor at Imperial College London, U.K., David Nutt, is a low-calorie, hangover(less) beverage that would get drinkers tipsy, but not blackout drunk.
+Alcosynth, says its inventor, psychiatrist and professor at Imperial College London, U.K., David Nutt, is a low-calorie, hangover(less) beverage.
+It would get drinkers tipsy, but not blackout drunk.

-His team at Alcarelle is made up of clinical research scientists with the goal of finding a safe and responsible alternative to alcohol.
+His team at Alcarelle is made up of clinical research scientists.
+Their goal is finding a safe and responsible alternative to alcohol.

 “Wouldn’t it be fantastic if we could replace alcohol with something that led to almost no deaths?
 That would be one of the greatest public health developments in the world,” Nutt said in an interview.